Video game designers merge their passion for gaming with creative and technical skills to build cutting-edge games.

 Your specialized game design training and experience can qualify you for a variety of exciting job roles, including:

 - Video Game Designer jobs

 Video Game Designer Job Outlook

 There's never been a better time to learn video game design.
-The $150+ billion video game industry has more than tripled in size over the past decade with no signs of slowing.
-Beyond the booming market for video games on PCs and the major consoles (such as Xbox, PlayStation and Nintendo) the increased popularity and sophistication of mobile and virtual reality (VR) technologies has opened up a new world of career opportunities for video game designers and developers.
+The $350+ billion gaming industry has ballooned over the past decade with no signs of slowing.
+Beyond the growing gaming market on PCs and consoles, the increased popularity and sophistication of mobile devices and virtual reality (VR) technologies have opened up a new world of career opportunities for video game designers.

-Game designers with mobile development expertise will be especially sought after as smart phones and tablets, such as the iPhone, iPad, and a host of Android devices continue to change the way we access and play video games.
-In fact, mobile gaming now accounts for about half of the massive gaming market.
-Employment of video game designers is expected to grow by 16 percent from 2020 through 2030, doubling the 8% average growth rate for all occupations.
+Game designers with mobile development expertise will be in high demand as smartphones and tablets continue to change how we access video games.
+Mobile gaming now accounts for about half of the market.
+Employment of video game designers will grow by 16% from 2022 through 2032, much faster than the 3% average growth rate for all occupations.